jon-camuso/jinjup-html-controls/Readme.md

 ## Methods

-Ofcourse the standard creation methods are supported
+Of course the standard creation methods are supported.

 ```js